Azure Sizing

 The main Azure costs will be for the Azure Apps Service Plan(s).
 You can derive your cost from the requirements in the table above and your Azure pricelist.

-The additional Azure resources (Key Vault, Storage Account, Log Analytics) play a minor role in the cost.
+The additional Azure resources (Key Vault, Storage Account, Log Analytics, network resources for private endpoints) play a minor role in the cost.
 Depending on the use cases in your environment, you should expect an additional 5% to 25% on top of the App Service Plan cost for these additional Azure resources.

 This cost projection is just a rule of thumb to help you estimate the cost of Azure.
 It can vary significantly in different environments.